Skip to main content

 Pride in our people

 WVU will forever be a University and brand built by its people.
 As the land-grant, we have been about West Virginians from day one.
 Today, we continue to have a strong sense of pride in those people who make us who we are today.
-We’re not just proud to be associated with WVU, but we’r especially proud of the individuals and group efforts that are uniquely filled with Mountaineer spirit.
+We’re not just proud to be associated with WVU, but we’re especially proud of the individuals and group efforts that are uniquely filled with Mountaineer spirit.
 When it comes down to it, we cheer for other Mountaineers, and we want that spread around the world.

 When we write as the University, we need to flip the switch to truly become the personality of WVU.
 Think about “pride in our people” and adapt your writing appropriately with constant positivity and excitement for individuals or groups and their achievements.